galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 | zLinux  | galasactl-linux-s390x |
 | Windows | galasactl-windows-amd64.exe |

+After downloading the binary, re-name it to `galasactl` (for Mac or Unix) or `galasactl.exe` (for Windows) and put it on your PATH.

 ## Getting started

 Galasa CLI commands start with `galasactl`.
-If you are using Windows, make sure that `galasactl.exe` is on your PATH.

 Example commands are provided for running on Mac or Unix, and Windows Powershell.
 The Windows Powershell uses the backtick (`) for line continuation characters.
 If you are using Windows command-shell, the line continuation character is the caret (^).

 You can view the Galasa CLI command syntax, including parameter descriptions, in the [Galasa cli repository](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl.md).